vlad17/vlad17.github.io/_posts/2021-03-20-parallel-glauber-inference.md

 ![scalability of parallel sampling](/assets/2021-03-20-parallel-glauber-inference/scale.png){: .img-responsive.center-image}

 As we increase the number of threads, so too does the percentage of unsuccessful lock attempts, as expected.
-However, for this sparse graph, even with 32 threads, the percentage of lock attempts that are unsuccessful remains less than about half a percent.
+However, for this sparse graph, even with 32 threads (this is hyperthreading 2x for 16-core machine), the percentage of lock attempts that are unsuccessful remains less than about half a percent.

 ![locking conflicts in parallel sampling](/assets/2021-03-20-parallel-glauber-inference/conflict.png){: .img-responsive.center-image}